codeplan/codeplan.github.io/source/_posts/2013-05-31-facebook-going-to-replaced-by-diaspora.markdown

 ---
 layout: post
-title: "Facebook going to replaced by Diaspora"
+title: "Facebook going to be replaced by Diaspora"
 date: 2013-05-31 15:55
 comments: true
 categories: